cekose/portfolio/_posts/2002-09-03-speech-rec-notes.md

 ### What is the difference between scipy.signal.stft and scipy.signal.spectrogram

-The **short-time Fourier transform (STFT)**, is a Fourier-related transform used to determine the sinusoidal frequency and phase content of local sections of a signal as it changes over time.
+The <b>short-time Fourier transform (STFT)</b>, is a Fourier-related transform used to determine the sinusoidal frequency and phase content of local sections of a signal as it changes over time.

 In practice, the procedure for computing STFTs is to divide a longer time signal into shorter segments of equal length and then compute the Fourier transform separately on each shorter segment.